SavageCore/VenomEZ/README.md

 "EZ" mod for the [Venom PS3/PS4 Arcade Stick](https://imgur.com/rmCg5gm), using the RP2040 microcontroller and [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) firmware.
 It's a drop-in replacement for the existing PCB, apart from the change to a USB-C connector.

+## Firmware

+Builds can be found [here](https://github.com/SavageCore/GP2040-CE/actions?query=is%3Asuccess+branch%3Afeature%2Fvenomez+event%3Apull_request) - these are pre-release builds and may not be stable and may lag behind the main branch.

 ![VenomEZ](https://github.com/SavageCore/VenomEZ/assets/171312/d36bae48-fc1e-4f05-b7f6-0b4c7f334deb)
 ![VenomEZ-back](https://github.com/SavageCore/VenomEZ/assets/171312/1b91df46-6774-4d86-97a6-d9af2606d588)

 ## Pins